microplastics-cluster/fragment-mnp/docs/intro.md

 ## Usage

 FRAGMENT-MNP is in active development at the moment - results should be viewed with caution!
 That being said, you are welcome to check out the package using the developer instructions below to install it.
-Also checkout the [example usage section](example-usage.ipynb).
+Also checkout the [](example-usage.ipynb).

 ```python
 from fragmentmnp import FragmentMNP